Shahbaz7678/Financial-Dashboard/README.md

 **Importing Data**: Once the database is ready, raw CSV data is imported into the database tables that have been created.
 Connecting Database with Power BI: The data stored in the SQL database is then linked to Power BI for visualization and analysis.

 **Data Transformation**: In Power Query Editor, the data is reviewed, and additional transformations and aggregations are performed as needed to facilitate analysis.
-New metrics and key performance indicators (KPIs) are calculated using DAX queries to measure various aspects of financial performance, customer behavior, and demographics.
+New metrics and key performance indicators (KPIs) are calculated using DAX queries to measure financial performance, customer behavior, and demographics.

 **Building Dashboards: Two dashboards are constructed:**
 Dashboard 1: Credit Card Financial Report